I'm New / FAQs

 What does "Sunday School" or "Education Hour" mean?

-During September through May, we hold education classes from 9:30 a.m. until 10:20 a.m. every Sunday for all ages.
-The nursery is staffed for children under 3, and kids who are three through twelth grade attend classes geared towards their level.
+During September through May, we hold education classes from 9:30 a.m. until 10:20 a.m. every Sunday for adults.
+The nursery is staffed for child care.
 Adults attend classes with various topics, including Bible study, social justice, personal spiritual growth, and everything in between.
 We are a church that encourages questions.
 We believe that "God is Still Speaking," and living out the questions helps us to grow closer to God and each other.

 What is worship like?